woossi0/suite/docs/geoexplorer/src/workspace.rst

        - Name
        - Description
      * - .. image:: /images/button_zoomlayer.png
-       - Zoom to Layer Extent
+       - Zoom to layer extent
        - Zooms to the extent of the selected layer
      * - .. image:: /images/button_removelayer.png
        - :ref:`geoexplorer.using.remove`